paip-web/pw-diet-calculator/.github/PULL_REQUEST_TEMPLATE/PW-Feature.md

 ---
-name: Bug report
+name: Feature Request
-about: Create a report to help us improve
+about: Create a request for a feature
 title: ''
-labels: bug
+labels: enhancement, PAiP Web
 assignees: patrykjadamczyk

 ---